skolbin-ssi/Inventory-Visibility-Add-in-Examples/Troubleshooting Guide/Database and Dataverse Movement.md

 ### I don’t have the endpoint of target environment when refreshing the environment id in IV configuration.

+In most cases, your target environment will continue to use the same endpoint as what it used before the Dataverse movement operation.
+If you don't remeber what it was, try the below steps.

 **Disable the auto-redirection of your client** and send the `updateEnvIdInConfig` request with the endpoint of your source environment.

 - If the response status is 200, move on with the remaining steps.

-- If the response status is 401, check whether you have disabled the auto-redirection of your client.
-If yes, contact us via InventVisibilitySupp@microsoft.com.
-Include the environment ID of your target environment in the email.
+- If the response status is 500 or 401, raise a support case to request assistance.
+Attach the environment Id of your target environment and mention that you need the IV endpoint after Dataverse movement operation.

 - If the response status is 308 (Permanent Redirect), the endpoint of your target environment can be found in the `Location` field of the response headers.
 Note that query parameter (oldEnvironmentId) may not be captured in this field.
 Next, re-send the request with the endpoint of your target environment and the correct query parameter.
 After receiving a 200 response status, you can move on with the remaining steps.
 ![Handle 308 redirect](media/handle-redirect.png)